 Gradescope Java Autograder Example

 This example shows how to set up an autograder on Gradescope for a Java project.
-It uses JUnit, JDK8, and Josh Hug's jh61b library for producing output in JSON format.
+It uses JUnit, JDK11, and UC Berkeley CS61B's jh61b library for producing output in JSON format.

 This project builds a simple Linked List that stores ints as data values.